 Seek professional counseling: you cannot defeat this issue alone.
 You’ve believed that lie for too long.
 Search for a counselor near you.

-Live in accountability: this means finding a trusting friend who you can call at 2 a.m. when you’re feeling triggered and who can look you in the eyes and ask probing, loving, sometimes belligerent questions.
-Can accountability really change a heart?
-We believe it can.
+This means finding a trusting friend who you can call at 2 a.m. when you’re feeling triggered and who can look you in the eyes and ask probing, loving, sometimes belligerent questions.
+See Biblical Accountability: What It Is And How To Live It.

 Does breaking free seem impossible to you?
 Take heart.
 God would never call you to do what He is powerless to accomplish through you.
 There is no pit too deep for the reach of His love, acceptance, and complete restoration.
 Be encouraged!
 You are more than a conqueror.